Imprisoned ISIS Wives and Children Have Nowhere to Run To, Nowhere to Hide

 The woman texting me today from Camp Roj does so fearing that if it becomes known it was her texting she will be punished by her YPJ guards.
 Yet pure terror drives her to try to stay connected with the outside world as she makes wrenching decisions for herself and her young child.

 When I ask today’s texter about Americans in the camps, she tells me there are five in all, two more in Camp Roj and another in Camp Hol.
 She states that there are also two American children in Camp Roj.
-We’ve met one of them, Adam the two-year-old son of Hoda Muthana.
-Both times we interviewed her, Adam was struggling with chronic bronchitis.
-Today the woman texting me from Camp Roj tells me that the air is thick with fumes from the bombings which is causing many of the children to have breathing difficulties.
+We’ve met one of them, Adam, the two-year-old son of Hoda Muthana.
+Both times we interviewed his mother, Adam was struggling with chronic bronchitis.
+Today the woman texting me from Camp Roj tells me that the air is thick with fumes from the bombings, which is causing many of the children to have breathing difficulties.

 “Going to jail right now won’t be great,” this woman writes as she imagines her future in the West—if she can ever manage to get home.
 Then she envisions another future: “I could get lost among all of this trouble.”
 Then again she realizes that fleeing the camp, if her guards do abandon their posts, might also prove disastrous.